yuvalmGS/gigaspaces-wiki-jekyll/xap97/pojo-support.markdown

  You can define space classes metadata by class and field level decorations.
 These can be defined via annotations or XML configurations files (*gs.xml file).
 {% endinfo %}

-{% exclamation %} This page deals with the POJO class as a space domain class, used to model the space, and store application data into the IMDG.
+{% note %} This page deals with the POJO class as a space domain class, used to model the space, and store application data into the IMDG.
 POJO classes deployed as services into the Service Grid are described in the [Data Event Listener](./data-event-listener.html) and [Space Based Remoting](./space-based-remoting.html) sections.
-In these cases, the POJO class is used to process incoming data, or is invoked remotely.
+In these cases, the POJO class is used to process incoming data, or is invoked remotely.{%endnote%}

 # A POJO as a Space Domain Class